cleverNamesAreHard/Aetherhaven/readme.md

+# Aetherhaven

-Aetherhaven is a peaceful, top-down city and farm building game built with PyGame.
-Players start on a 100x100 map and expand infinitely by gathering resources (wood, gold, food) and constructing buildings.
-No combat.
-Focus is on growth, exploration, and empire-building.
+Aetherhaven is a chill, top-down city builder focused on growth, exploration, and empire-building.

+You start small on a fixed size map, gathering wood, gold, and food.
+From there, expand outward — no enemies, no combat (for now).
+Just terrain, resources, and how far you can push your little civilization before it collapses.

 ## The Game Running So Far
 ![New Game GIF](new_game_example.gif)